Russell-Waterhouse/blog/content/post/most_prolific_webdev_myth.md

 If you want to know why the "server's performance doesn't matter" argument is bad, keep reading.

-## The Part That's True

-If you actually believed "it doesn't matter that the server is slow, most of the latency will be in the db call or the network.", here are some things you would do:

-1. Have indexes on all of your common db queries.
-2. Have tried different versions of your most common queries to see what performs best with your database.
-3. Have tried different ways to speed up your db queries.
-Redis caches, read replicas, and so on.
-4. Have read browser HTML specifications so that you can take advantage of browser caching so network requests don't need to be repeated.
-5. Batch large operations.
-Loading a page should really only take one network request.
-6. Pre-load other pages in the background.
-If the user just clicked to page 2 of a paginated table, why not pre-load page 3?

-I could go on, I didn't even mention anything fancy like a CDN, but here's my
-point: if you actually thought that your database and network were going to be the biggest problems, you would adopt strategies that would actually measurably mitigate that.

 ## The Part That's Not True

 The part that's not true is that the speed of your server doesn't matter.
 It